acetic acid

 Origins

-Produced by both ale and lager yeast during fermentation and maturation.
-Amount depends on wort composition, yeast strain and fermentation conditions.
+Hydrogen sulphide is produced by both ale and lager yeasts during fermentation and maturation.
+The amount of H2 S produced and retained depends on wort composition, yeast strain and fermentation conditions.

 Confusions